cKlee/movingwall/mwo.md

 [MovingWall]: #movingwall

-A **MovingWall** is some obstacle that may limit the use of a [ssso:ServiceEvent].
+A **moving wall** is some obstacle that may limit the use of a [ssso:ServiceEvent].

-Instances of [MovingWall] must at least participate in a relation with only one of the properties [numVolumes], [numIssues] or [timePeriod].

     mwo:MovingWall a owl:Class ;
         rdfs:label "moving wall" ;
         rdfs:comment "A moving wall is some obstacle that may limit the use of a ssso:ServiceEvent"@en ;
-		rdfs:subClassOf ssso:ServiceLimitation ;
         rdfs:subClassOf [
             a owl:Class ;
-			owl:intersectionOf (ssso:ServiceLimitation gr:QuantitativeValue)
+            owl:intersectionOf (service:ServiceLimitation gr:QuantitativeValue)
         ] .

 # Properties